hendrikfolkerts/sesmopy/README.md

 - in Windows: python main.py
 - in Linux: python3 main.py

-Versions built for Windows or Linux have an executable with the name "SESMoPy" in the program directory.
+Build as executable
+SESMoPy can alternatively be built as executable for Windows and Linux.
+More information on this is in the documentation.
+This is not preferred and not tested in new program versions.
+The created executable file in the program directory has the name "SESMoPy".

 CHANGELOG